DimaDoesCode/VC_Predicting_Music_Genre/README.md

 <a href="https://github.com/DimaDoesCode/VC_Predicting_Music_Genre/blob/master/music_genre_baseline_v.0.9.ipynb"> To view the Jupyter Notebook code of the BaseLine research, click on this link.</a><br>
 <a href="https://github.com/DimaDoesCode/VC_Predicting_Music_Genre/blob/master/music_genre_transfer_learning_v.0.4.ipynb"> To view the Jupyter Notebook code of the Transfer Learned ResNet50 model research, click on this link.</a><br>
-<a href="https://github.com/DimaDoesCode/VC_Predicting_Music_Genre/raw/master/predicting_genre_all.zip">For those who cannot see the pictures within Jupyter Notebooks above, please download the zip file containing all the notebooks of the project without GitHub processing.</a><br>

 <br>